Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 You can also customize the amount of hot water in your drink.
 You do this by inserting the pod and holding down the required brew button.
 Release the button when the amount of coffee you want is done brewing.
 The coffee maker will remember your preference and dispense this amount of water every time.

 Nespresso requires maintenance, just like a traditional espresso machine.
-You should descale the OriginalLine device around every 100 cups.
-This will prevent the build-up of bacteria and limescale.
-You also have to remove the spent capsules from the capsule container.
+You should descale the OriginalLine device every 100 cups, which prevents the build-up of limescale.

 Here’s how to use a Vertuo machine:

-1. Plug it in and switch on
+1. Plug it in and switch it on

 2. Fill the water tank